 At the beginning of the 20th century, Wilhelm Ostwald continued color research, expanding the color wheel to 24 shades based on the peculiarities of human vision.

-The most influential became the wheel of Swiss artist Johannes Itten.
+The most influential became the wheel, a concept developed by Swiss artist Johannes Itten.
 His 12-sector scheme with clear rules for color combinations became a tool for artists, designers, and fashion designers.
 Itten published “The Art of Color,” which became a textbook on the interaction of shades.
-Itten’s color wheel is a foundation for art education, helping create harmony of shades in fine arts and design.
+Itten’s color wheel serves as a foundation for art education, facilitating harmony among shades in the fine arts and design.

 Color Schemes